-Open to students in the Christos M. Cotsakos College of Business.
+The Management Track is open to students in the Christos M. Cotsakos College of Business.
 The track will be especially helpful to students seeking careers in law, management consulting, technology industries, and those who plan to apply to a quality MBA program.
 All students in the track must have a cumulative GPA of 3.0 or higher.

-For further information on this track, consult the coordinator, Dr. Bela Florenthal, Department of Marketing and Management Sciences, 973-720-3679 or florenthalb@wpunj.edu or call or email Jan Pinkston, at 973-720-3776, pinkstonj@wpunj.edu.
+To enroll in the Management Honors Track, contact the Director, Dr. Bela Florenthal, at 973-720-3679, florenthalb@wpunj.edu or contact Jan Pinkston at 973-720-3776, pinkstonj@wpunj.edu.
+You must also complete the track application and submit it to the Honors College.